MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/CapitalGood.md

 ### <a href=#productfootprint name="productfootprint">productfootprint</a>

-Product carbon footprint that this activity contributes to, such as first\x2dparty end product.
+Product carbon footprint that this activity contributes to, such as first-party end product.
 First included in: Sustainability\\CloudforSustainabilityCarbonDataModel/CapitalGood (this entity)

 #### Properties